JKindonNtx/solutions-euc/documentation/BP-2204-Securing Citrix Desktop and Application Delivery with Flow Network Security Next-Gen/BP-2204/bp-2204-14-appendix.md

 ## Custom Machine Categories with Nutanix Playbooks

-We used a custom playbook to automatically tag the MCS deployed VMs with the correct VDA category.
-Link at the bottom of this section.
+We used a custom playbook to automatically categorize the deployed virtual machines with the correct class of category.
+The link on implementing this is at the bottom of this appendix.

 ## Network